 How to deal with mental health problems and debt

 Financial problems and debt may be more common than you think, with Canada’s net debt reaching $942.5 billion in 2021, up from $253.4 billion in 2020.
 For this reason, it is little surprise that many Canadians feel their debt is causing them increasing stress.
 Credit card debt, mortgages, and the desire to maintain a lavish lifestyle can all trigger mental health problems and debt.
 Mental health and debt can also work the other way around.
 If, for instance, you are feeling stressed or anxious, you may turn to spending to make yourself feel better.
 Retail therapy and booking expensive vacations are often forms of instant gratification.
 This can become a vicious cycle in itself.
+Psychology Today says that the stress associated with unpaid credit cards and overdue bills can have harmful effects, including depression, anxiety and stress, and addiction or substance abuse.
 Here are some of the best ways to tackle mental health problems and debt.

 Understand your financial situation